Infographics in eLearning

 Sometimes you have a lot of data to display in an e-learning module, and it’s boring data that you want to show interestingly, one that helps the learner understand it.
 An infographic is a great way to show data and other content that might be challenging to display on the screen.
-I’ve been using them more and more in my e-learning courses.
 Infographics are simply visual representations of knowledge, and an honest infographic is worth a thousand words.
 People like visuals, they like having the ability to ascertain it conceptualized rather than just reading about it or hearing a narrator recite it.
-Here I’m sharing some interesting stats with you.
-These are staggering statistics, but they assist us to understand how people learn.
 There are lots of reasons to use infographics.
 Here are a few.
 Use them to share complex concepts and data.
 Create infographics for your course and share them online for a course teaser or promotion.
 Infographics are easy to share and have a high potential of going viral.
 This can create a higher interest in your course.
 They’re often used for comparing concepts or sets of data.
-And, infographics lend themselves easily to branding, colours, fonts, and imagery can all be branded for a professional look.
+And, infographics lend themselves easily to branding, colors, fonts, and imagery can all be branded for a professional look.
 Infographics can be complex, or they can be as simple as a chart or a graph.
 PowerPoint has great chart tools that are very easy to use.
-Adobe Illustrator is my choice for creating graphs.
+Adobe Illustrator is a good choice for creating graphs.